 Though there will be times where the salad is served at the same time as the main course.
 If the restaurant provides you a second fork, then use it to eat other appetizers.
 Moreover, the salad fork with a thicker outer tine on the left is used for cutting vegetables.
 You can also use it in the eating of fruits by chopping them into small pieces.

-The standard cutlery during formal dining usually has a butter knife , spoons, knives, and one type of fork.
-If that happens, you can use that for everything-from salad to fish, steaks, and desserts.
+The standard cutlery during formal dining usually has a butter knife, spoons, knives, and one type of fork.
+If that happens, you can use that for everything-from salad to fish, steaks, desserts, and seafood like scallops.
 Take note that dinner forks are not used for cutting, it should be used for picking up the food instead.

 It is essential to know the placements of the salad fork and dinner fork since it distinguishes them especially if they look similar.
 During formal dining, the salad fork is located to the right of the dinner fork if salads are served after the entrée.
 On the other hand, if salad is served first, then the salad fork is placed on the outer left side of the plate, normally outside a fish fork if there is a fish plate of food.